-of assessed loss ...
-That onus would be discharged if the appellant satisfied the court that the avoidance ... was not a more important consideration in the mind of Dr Rubenstein (acting on the advice of his auditors) than the avoidance of estate duty and undistributed profits tax."
+"Section 103(2) uses the words 'solely or mainly for the purpose . . . ' In the Oxford English Dictionary 'mainly' is defined to mean 'for the most part; in the main; as the chief thing, chiefly, principally'.
+The word 'hoofsaaklik' is used in the Afrikaans text. . . . the onus was on the appellant to show that the transactions in question were not entered into solely or mainly for the purpose of utilizing the assessed loss or balance of assessed loss . .
+That onus would be discharged if the appellant satisfied the court that the avoidance . . . was not a more important consideration in the mind of Dr Rubenstein (acting on the advice of his auditors) than the avoidance of estate duty and undistributed profits tax."

-In SBI v Lourens Erasmus (Edms) $Bpk^{37}$ Botha JA held that, in the context of an exemption for the previously applicable undistributed profits tax, the word "mainly" prescribed a purely quantitative standard of more than 50%.
+In SBI v Lourens Erasmus (Edms) Bpk37 Botha JA held that, in the context of an exemption for the previously applicable undistributed profits tax, the word "mainly" prescribed a purely quantitative standard of more than 50%.

-In the context of section 13quin "mainly" is also interpreted to mean "more than 50%".
+In the context of section 13 quin "mainly" is also interpreted to mean "more than 50%".
 Therefore, the building or improvement will potentially qualify for the allowance if it is used more than 50% during the year of assessment for the purpose of producing income, other than income from the provision of residential accommodation.
 This is referred to in this Note as a qualifying purpose.

-The provision of residential accommodation refers to the provision of a place for someone to live in such as a house, flat, hostel or hotel room whether that accommodation is of a temporary or permanent nature.
+The provision of residential accommodation refers to the provision of a place for someone to live in such as a house, flat, hostel or hotel room whether that accommodation is of a temporary or permanent nature.38

 Often buildings or improvements are used for a dual purpose, for example, in a shopping centre which has flats on the top level.
 In such a situation there is a dual purpose of income from the rental of commercial space and income from the rental of residential accommodation.
 It is also possible that a building could be used partly for purposes of producing income and partly for purposes in which no income is produced.
-The purposes of producing no income are not qualifying purposes.
+The purposes of producing income from the provision of residential accommodation or producing no income are not qualifying purposes.